vespperhq/docs/docs/02-Quickstart.md

 ### Connect other integrations

 Merlinn supports several other integrations.
-To connect other integrations, go to your "Integrations" page and simply follow the instructions for each integration.
+To connect other integrations, go to your "Integrations" page and click "Add".

 :::info
-You have to connect Slack and at least one other integration before you can use Merlinn.
+To learn which integrations are available, check the [Integrations](./03-Integrations/01-Slack.md) section.
 :::

 ### Configure webhooks